shawnesquivel/decode/README.md

-# sustain-hacks
+# decode - we decode greenwashing on clothing labels so you can find clothes that look and feel good
 This is our submission to [Sustain Hacks 2022](https://organize.mlh.io/participants/events/8826-sustainhacks).
-This is just the chrome extension, simply add to your chrome to use it.
+To install our extension, please see the [installation instructions](#installation-instructions).
+Note that the webscraping service may not be live if the backend is being updated.

 - [YouTube Demo](https://www.youtube.com/watch?v=ZcLToAFm-wI)
 - [Devpost](https://devpost.com/software/decode-z8ecsg)